-Those who make entertainment choices - whether in public of in provide state basic Christian standards of honor, wisdom, and purity may be subject to judicial action.
+Those who make entertainment choices - whether in public or in private - that violate basic Christian standards of honor, wisdom, and purity may be subject to judicial action.
 The Student Life Staff holds final authority on campus to identify, decide, and communicate the appropriateness of any entertainment choices and the venue for which they are utilized.
 In addition, the Student Life Staff may confiscate inappropriate movies, music, video games, etc. Further, please note that, in keeping with federal copyright laws, movies may be viewed in public areas only when proper licensing for public viewing has been secured.